lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

     certOrEncCert       CertOrEncCert,
     privateKey      [0] EncryptedKey      OPTIONAL,
     -- See [RFC4211] for comments on encoding.
-    -- Changed from Encrypted Value to EncryptedKey as a CHOICE of -- EncryptedValue and EnvelopedData due to the changes made in -- CMP Updates [RFC9480].
+    -- Changed from EncryptedValue to EncryptedKey as a CHOICE of -- EncryptedValue and EnvelopedData due to the changes made in -- CMP Updates [RFC9480].
     -- Using the choice EncryptedValue is bit-compatible to the